sgarner/Neo4jFixturesBundle/Resources/doc/index.rst

         }
     }

-In Doctrine2, fixtures are just objects where you load data by interacting with your entities as you normally do.
+Fixtures are just objects where you load data by interacting with your entities as you normally do.
 This allows you to create the exact fixtures you need for your application.